JamTools/ssync/README.md

 # ssync

-Synchronize files between two paths.
+Synchronize files between two paths by comparing modified timestamps.

-On subsequent use, it removes files intentionally deleted from one path on the other.
+On subsequent use, using a shared state file, remove files intentionally deleted from one path on the other.

+This is useful for a large music collection shared among a group of people, where individuals periodically change the collection by finding a better source and replacing, editing id3 tags to provide more accurate data, embedding artwork within audio files, deleting low quality recordings, etc.

+Individuals can sync with multiple other individuals.
+Every two individuals have a shared state file.
+The latest shared state propagates across all individuals over time.

 ## Usage